JoEllen Brydon

 Elizabeth Thompson Advises

-Guest curated by Rhona Wegner Born and raised on a fruit farm in Beamsville, Ontario, Jean Armstrong Brydon was the advice columnist for the Globe and Mail from 1966 to 1978.
+Curated by Rhona Wenger Born and raised on a fruit farm in Beamsville, Ontario, Jean Armstrong Brydon was the advice columnist for the Globe and Mail from 1966 to 1978.
 She worked under the pseudonym, "Elizabeth Thompson."
-Jean’s daughter,...
+Jean’s daughter, arti...

 More